Th0rGarden/abracadabra-for-obsidian/README.md

 </p>
 ### Bug Reports & Feature Requests

-Please report any bugs or suggest new features by creating an issue on the [GitHub repository](https://www.google.com/url?sa=E&q=https%3A%2F%2Fgithub.com%2FTh0rGarden%2FAbracadabra%2Fissues).
+Please report any bugs or suggest new features by creating an issue on the [GitHub repository](https://github.com/Th0rGarden/abracadabra-for-obsidian/issues).
 Before submitting, you may want to check the [bug reporting guide](https://th0rgarden.github.io/abracadabra-for-obsidian/#faq) in our docs for tips on creating the most effective reports.
 Better yet, try submitting an issue though Abracadabra’s built-in issue submitter! (find the button in the info card)

 ---

 ## License

-Abracadabra is released under the MIT License.
-See the [LICENSE](https://www.google.com/url?sa=E&q=https%3A%2F%2Fgithub.com%2FTh0rGarden%2FAbracadabra%2Fblob%2Fmain%2FLICENSE) file for more details.
-SVG icons used are from [Lucide](https://www.google.com/url?sa=E&q=https%3A%2F%2Flucide.dev) (ISC License).
+Abracadabra is released under the terms of the End-User License Agreement (EULA).
+All rights are reserved.
+By installing and using this plugin, you agree to the terms specified in the [LICENSE](https://github.com/Th0rGarden/Abracadabra/blob/main/LICENSE.md) file.